 Extinction As A Tool For Changing Maladaptive Behaviors

-Earlier in this article, the scenario with a mother and her child was an example of extinction, and strategies like these can be put into practice for behavioral changes.
+Earlier in this article, the scenario with a parent and a child was an example of extinction, and strategies like these can be put into practice for behavioral changes.
 These are called extinction procedures, and if put into practice consistently, they can be highly successful.

-The example mentioned earlier is a form of extinction behavior based on negative reinforcement, because instead of rewarding her child for acting up, she lets him or her continue to do so and insists that he or she goes to school whether they like it or not, because eventually, the tantrums will lead to nowhere due to the lack of reinforcement.
+The example mentioned earlier is a form of extinction behavior based on negative reinforcement, because instead of rewarding the child for acting up, the parent lets the child continue to do so and insists that they goto school whether they like it or not, because eventually, the tantrums will leadnowhere due to the lack of reinforcement.
 Because of this, it is sometimes referred to as escape extinction.

 However, positive reinforcement is one of the primary ways people use extinction procedures because it allows changing negative, maladaptive behaviors into ones that are positive and adaptive.

-Now, if the mother's goal is to have the child have better manners and be willing to help out around the house with chores, she will reward these behaviors, and over time, these new behaviors will be repeated because they are positively reinforced through rewards.
+Now, if the parent’s goal is to have the child have better manners and be willing to help out around the house with chores, the parent will reward these behaviors, and over time, these new behaviors will be repeated because they are positively reinforced through rewards.
 Eventually, the tantrums will be phased out in favor of productive actions.

 Automatic reinforcement, also known as sensory extinction, is slightly more straightforward but can be used in certain scenarios.
 For instance, if someone is fascinated by the feel and sound of clicking a pen, the act of doing so is stimulating and a form of automatic reinforcement.
 However, if a parent were to take these pens away and replace them with ones that do not click, the action will inevitably disappear because they can no longer perform that behavior.

 ABA and its extinction techniques are flexible and can be applied to just about any behaviors.
-By using them, not only can a person reduce problem behaviors and replace them with productive ones such as various skills, like communication, social, and focus skills, which can improve outcomes in everyday life.
+By using them, a person can reduce unhelpful behaviors and replace them with productive ones such as various skills, like communication, social, and focus skills, which can improve outcomes in everyday life.